 The value of the inbreeding coefficient at which the value of the trait changes drastically is determined as well.

-Caused by multiple mutations with small effects; due to chance (genetic drift), many such mutations may have high frequencies.
+Heterosis is caused by multiple mutations with small effects; due to chance (genetic drift), many such mutations may have high frequencies.

-Inbreeding depression

-Caused by single, rare mutations with large effects.
+Inbreeding depression is caused by single, rare mutations with large effects.